 Much has been written and published of the Rogue River, Modoc, and Yakima Wars in the Oregon Territory.
 These wars were, by-and-large, reactions of the tribes to extreme attacks on their land, and their survival.
-There are number of other such conflicts that did not reach the status of war for historians.
+There were a number of other such conflicts that did not reach the status of war for historians.
 In the Umpqua Valley there is such a history of attacks on the tribes.

 In 1855, within the Umpqua Valley was the Umpqua Reservation, at the forks of Calapooia Creek and the Umpqua.
 The reserve was created by the United States, in the Treaty of the Cow Creek Band of Umpqua Indians, to hold the tribes of the valley temporarily until they should get a permanent reservation.
 But the Cow Creek treaty created they own temporary reservation in their valley.
 The Umpqua Reservation in Coles Valley was created by the Treaty with the Umpqua and Yoncalla of 1854.
 In the valley there were three treaties, the Cow Creek (1853), the Umpqua and Kalapuya (1854), and the Molalla (1855) treaties.
 The Indians that signed the treaties were all moved to the Umpqua reserve in 1853 to 1855, where they remained, until they left the reservation in late January and arrived at the Grand Ronde Reserve in February 1856.
 The Cow Creeks only were removed to the Umpqua Reservation when they were gathered up min late January to join the removal from the Valley.